DomMacgyver/ClawBot/README.md

 # ClawBot
-This robot used Meccano servos attached to an arduino with a bluetooth shield.
-The bluetooth shield would sink with my phone and transmit data to the servos so that they would mirror the orientation of my phone.
-This project include Meccano Servos, OneShield Bluetooth Shield, and the Arduino Uno.
+This robot used Meccano servos attached to an Arduino with a Bluetooth shield.
+The Bluetooth shield would sink with my phone and transmit data to the servos so that they would mirror the orientation of my phone.
+This project included <i>Meccano</i> servos, <i>OneShield</i> Bluetooth Shield, and the <i>Arduino</i> Uno.